quandl/quandl-excel-windows/README.md

 * Use Async tasks and don't block with long running code.
 This will block the Excel UI due to it being single threaded.
 * When making calls to excel via ExcelDNA thing of Excel as the `server` and our ExcelDNA app as the `client`.
 Design your application as if you are making `requests` of excel which it may or may not fulfill.
 Also not that the Excel `server` can be busy (overloaded) due to its single threaded nature and you may need to wait and retry your call later to fulfill it.

+### Generating Certificate

+1. Download DigiCert Utility if not already done. https://www.digicert.com/util

+1. Create CSR

+1. Submit the CSR to DigiCert order and re-issue certificate

+1. Download the certificate as .p7b file and import it into the utility.

+1. Export it has a pfx file in order to use it when signing the code.

 ### Setup

 1. Install Add-in Express for Office and .NET from [https://www.add-in-express.com/downloads/adxnet.php].
 Any edition will work.
 Note that trial version is not available, you need to purchase your license.